-Now living here in Texas, mesquite is a very popular flavoring in all of our BBQ.
+Now living here in Texas, mesquite is a very popular flavoring in all of our BBQs.
 Mesquite seasoning is a delicious smokey seasoning that will really enhance any meat that you add it to.

-What is Mesquite?
+What is mesquite?

 If you are not familiar with mesquite, it is actually a type of tree, the mesquite tree and it grows all over Texas and the Southwest.
 The bark of the mesquite tree is the mesquite flavor in so many BBQ dishes.